cameronhirbodi/ch-design/_posts/portfolio/2017-12-15-hop_forged_brewing_company.md

 ###### Objective

-These logos were created to represent the identity of a newly established brewery in Hanford, California.
+The branding was created to represent the identity of a newly established brewery in Hanford, California.

 ![Hop Forged Brewing Company - Apparel]({{ "/images/portfolio/hfbc/hfbc_01.jpg" }})